issyl0/terraform-provider-improvmx/README.md

 - Delete an email forward.
 - Import an email forward.
 - Update an email forward (ImprovMX allows updating an email forward to send to more than one address, ie `alice@example.com,bob@example.com`).
+- Create, update and delete a domain's SMTP credentials.

 ## Usage